adobe/aio-lib-ims-oauth/README.md

 # Client ID

-The Client ID (called the OAuth2 credential in Developer Console) must allow the Adobe I/O Runtime action's `login-success` path must be configured as a redirect URI pattern of the OAuth2 credential in the Developer Console with the value:
+The Client ID (called the OAuth2 credential in Developer Console) must allow the Adobe I/O Runtime action's `login-success` path as the redirect URL.
+To this avail it should be configured as one of the redirect URI patterns of the OAuth2 credential in the Developer Console with the value:

 ```
 https://aio-login\.adobeioruntime\.net/api/v1/web/default/applogin/login-success